-On April 30, Fitness Anywhere Inc. (FAI) went to Fort Bragg for two days to educate the 82nd Airborne Division on suspension training in support of a sale over 3000 TRX Force Training Units to the Division's MWR (Morale, Welfare, Recreation).
+On April 30, Fitness Anywhere Inc. (FAI) went to Fort Bragg, North Carolina, for two days to educate the 82nd Airborne Division on suspension training in support of a sale of more than 3,000 TRX Force Training Units to the division's MWR (Morale, Welfare, Recreation).

-Over one hundred soldiers and unit fitness leaders from the 82nd Airborne Division were chosen to receive the TRX orientations to get familiarized with the proper set-up and use of the TRX Suspension Trainers.
-In turn, these soldiers will train unit members who are preparing to deploy so that they will be able to effectively train overseas.
+More than one hundred soldiers and unit fitness leaders from the 82nd Airborne Division were chosen to receive the TRX orientations to get familiarized with the proper set-up and use of the TRX suspension trainers.
+In turn, these soldiers will train unit members who are preparing to deploy so that they will be able to train overseas effectively.

-All that is required is an anchor point sturdy enough to support an individual's bodyweight, such as a door, crossbar, jeep, tank or even a tree limb.
-The TRX travels easily in a mesh bag and weighs less than 2 lbs.
+All that is required is an anchor point sturdy enough to support an individual\'s body weight, such as a door, crossbar, jeep, tank or even a tree limb.
+The TRX travels easily in a mesh bag and weighs less than two pounds.
 The TRX Force Training Kits equipping the 82nd Airborne Division will enable the soldiers to maintain peak physical condition while deployed in locations that have little or no fitness resources.

 As Hetrick saw increasing enthusiasm among his friends both in uniform and out, it became clear that this new way of working out was not just a tool for military personnel, but a highly effective athletic training and mainstream fitness solution.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.